Backlog (from Nulab) is a project management tool for prioritising and tracking work.

 The dashboard looks tidy and is easy to navigate.

+Open up the Backlog software app.
 From the dashboard, hit the plus sign to create a new project, and fill in the fields.
-On the free plan

 Add an issue, then choose Task as the type of issue.
 The other types are Bugs, Requests or Other.